Our Work

 FIELD SEASON RESULTS

-A total of 20 bat roosts have been reported to date through our Building Resilience for Bats project, and at least 4 of these roosts are sufficiently large enough to qualify as high priority roosts that are important to monitor annually (i.e., detected species is little brown bat, colony size is over 100 individuals, and no exclusion is planned).
+A total of 28 bat roosts have been reported to date through our Building Resilience for Bats project, and at least 5 of these roosts are sufficiently large enough to qualify as high priority roosts that are important to monitor annually (i.e., detected species is little brown bat, colony size is over 100 individuals, and no exclusion is planned).
 Consistent monitoring at such roosts can help us detect changes in the population that may happen when white-nose syndrome spreads throughout Alberta.

 Little brown bats appear to be the most common species detected in our guano sampling, consistent with findings province-wide in Alberta where 86% of building roosts are used by little brown bats.
 Big brown bats were identified at three locations, each with multiple roost sites on the property.
 Bat detectors have also indicated the presence of long-legged bats and the occasional hoary or silver-haired bat at various sites in WBR.

-Our highest roost count saw 535 bats exiting the roost for their nighttime feast one early July evening in 2023.
+Our highest roost count saw 319 bats exiting the roost for their nighttime feast one early August evening in 2024.

-.
 Pups of little brown bats (the focus of the Building Resilience for Bats project) are typically born in late June/early July and take their first flight at 3 weeks of age.
 By 4 weeks of age, they are weaned, self-sufficient members of the colony and begin foraging and fattening in preparation for hibernation.

 Additional guano sampling occurs at select roosts in conjunction with our partners at Alberta Community Bat Program (ACBP).
 They are monitoring early-season guano for the fungus that causes white-nosed syndrome to detect its spread into and through Alberta.
 ACBP is also conducting research into the specific insects contributing to the diet of bats in agricultural areas.

 The following map shows the locations of the site visits completed to date.
 Some locations have more than one roost at the site.
-An individual map of the 2020 site visits can be viewed here, the 2021 map here, and the 2022 map here.
+An individual map of the 2020 site visits can be viewed here, the 2021 map here, the 2022 map here, and the 2023 map here.
+A big thank you to the ACBP, roost count volunteers, and the landowners who gave access to their properties and roosts – together we are all working to maintain bat populations in WBR!

 LAND STEWARDSHIP CENTRE’S GRASSROOTS NEWS